 The requirement to provide a certain percentage of MPDUs applies to any new development in Montgomery County with twenty or more units.
-The minimum percentage of MPDUs required varies from 12.5 percent to 15 percent of the total number of units in the development, depending on the location of the development within the county (this will be discussed later in the report).
-The actual percentage of MPDUs for any development is based upon the density bonus achieved, which can exceed the minimum required.
-The actual percentage and number of MPDUs required is set by the Montgomery County Planning Board at the time it approves the preliminary plan and/or site plan for the development.
+The minimum percentage of MPDUs required varies from 12.5% to 15% of the total number of units in the development, depending on the location of the development within the county (this will be discussed later in the report).
+The actual percentage of MPDUs for any development is based on the density bonus achieved, which can exceed the minimum required.
+The actual percentage and number of MPDUs required are set by the Montgomery County Planning Board at the time it approves the preliminary plan and/or site plan for the development.